Table of Contents

 But, if I add accessories such as a star tracker like the Skywatcher Adventurer, the total weight on the tripod will increase.
 The Star Adventurer comes in different models but the heaviest would be about 3kg. with all the parts needed to set it up such as mounting plate, counterweight, etc.

-Therefore, for a camera, lens, and Star Tracker setup you’d need a tripod with a maximum weight capacity of:
+Therefore, for a camera, lens, and Star Tracker setup you’d need a tripod for astrophotography with a maximum weight capacity of: